CCBDA-UPC/Cloud-Computing-QuickStart/Quick-Start-AWS.md

 ## Connecting to Your Linux Instance Using SSH
 After you launch your instance, in this [link](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) you could find more details about how to interact with your EC2 instance

+## Alternative
+If you prefer to use another Cloud provider instead AWS, please feel free to do that.
+However, you should indicate your decision to your teacher (by email is enough) before to start the homework.